Roman Catholic Diocese of Vellore: History of the cathedral

 The Society of Jesus spread Christianity in Vellore from 1604.
 In 1854 Vellore was made a parish.
 In the same year, Assumption church was built.
 It was under the Madras Archdiocese and looked after by the Mill-Hill Fathers.
 In 1928, the North Arcot mission was entrusted to the care of Salesians of Don Bosco.
 On 13 November 1952, Catholic Diocese of Vellore was bifurcated from Arch Diocese Madras-Mylapore and Assumption church was announced as the cathedral of the new born Diocese of Vellore.
 In 1955, David Maria Nayagam, Bishop of Vellore Diocese, repaired the Assumption Cathedral and consecrated it.
 During the time of Bishop Michael Augustine, Rev. Msgr.
 A. Nambikairaj built the right and left wings of the cathedral.

 The new cathedral

 Even with these extensions, the cathedral had space only for 300 to 500 people.
-So during the reign of Bishop Chinnappa, the cathedral was demolished and the basement for the new cathedral was blessed in 24 May 1999.
+So during the reign of Bishop Chinnappa, the cathedral was demolished and the basement for the new cathedral was blessed on 24 May 1999.
 The new Cathedral was consecrated on 15 September 2002 by Simon D. Lourdusamy and opened by Bernard Prince.
 Blessed Sacrament chapel, prayer meeting hall, Glass paintings of 18 important events of salvific history and 15 mysteries of Rosary, and 165 feet height Belfry are special features of the new cathedral.
 The present cathedral has a capacity for 3,000 to 5,000 people.